-You’re probably familiar with bank financing – that’s when a bank (or other lender) gives you a mortgage loan so you can buy a house.
-The bank pays the seller the full amount that you buy the house for, and then you pay the bank back over a period of several years until you own the house free and clear.
+You’re probably familiar with bank financing – that’s when a bank or credit union or other lender gives you a mortgage loan so you can buy a house.
+The bank pays the seller the full amount of the loan that you need to buy the house, and then you pay the bank back over a period of several years until you own the house free and clear.

 Here’s our answer…

 There are 3 main reasons why owner financing makes Sense in Texas.

 First, it can allow buyers to get into a home faster.
 Owner financing can sometimes be useful if a buyer does not have the credit score available to get a mortgage loan, or if they cannot afford mortgage payments that a bank might require.
 With seller financing, the owner may not require clean credit or high payments, allowing buyers to get into a home faster when they may not be able to do so with bank financing.

 Second, it provides flexibility to both the buyer and the seller.
 A bank uses fairly traditional terms: You’ll pay so much money as a down payment, then the rest paid back over time – either as a fixed rate or variable rate mortgage.
 But a seller and a buyer may find different terms that they agree to that aren’t as rigid.
 In fact, some agreements can become very creative and flexible for both parties!